Lesson #3

 C Position Chant

 Don’t feel frustrated if it’s tricky for your child at this point to press down ONLY the 1,3,5 fingers… we’ll keep strengthening those fingers and soon it will be easier.
-Learn more here on how muscle memory works when learning to play the piano and why is it soooo important to emphasize that correct fingers are used when learning chords from the very beginning!
+Learn how muscle memory works when learning to play the piano and why is it soooo important to emphasize that correct fingers are used when learning chords from the very beginning!
 Practice makes PERMANENT, not perfect!
 Perfect practice makes perfect!

-IMG-9117.JPGFinger Numbers Matching Game
+Finger Numbers Matching Game

 I've added a fun matching game to the download area on my website!
 Go to

 www.musikandme.com and click "student login".
 Once you are in the Student Portal you can go to Online Resources > Let's Play Music > 2nd Year, and download the "Finger Numbers Matching Game".
 It's very simple: print both pages, glue thicker paper to the back (if desired), cut out all 20 cards, and play "Memory" with them.
 Laminate them if you want, or simply print on business card paper and tear apart.
 This game is most effective if you have your child say out loud what each card is AND wiggle the proper finger, as EACH CARD is turned over, even when it is not their turn.
 If they seem overwhelmed, just remove all the left hand cards and start with just the right hand.
 Feel free to sing the appropriate parts of the 3rd verse of the Bubble Hand song as you play the game: "Where is one?
 That's your thumb!"
-My daughter LOVED this game when I made it for her a few years ago and it really helped her learn the finger numbers in a fun way!
+My daughter LOVED this game when I created it for her a few years ago and it really helped her learn the finger numbers in a fun way!
 Another suggestion for a super quick game is to simply mix all the cards face up in a pile and have your child pair them all together!
 Then go through each pair saying what it is and wiggling the correct finger.
 The key is to JUST HAVE FUN!!!
 Please let me know if you have any questions about this or anything else!
 I'm here to help!